gfauredev/nixos-config/README.md

 ### *0.* Build the installer image

-Run `nix-build '<nixpkgs/nixos>' -A config.system.build.isoImage -I nixos-config=system/installer.nix`
+Run `nix-build '<nixpkgs/nixos>' -A config.system.build.isoImage -I nixos-config=installer.nix`
 to build the installer ISO image.

 Place it in a bootable USB stick, for example made with Ventoy, then boot it